Women's Art Register: The collection

 The Women's Art Register collection now contains 12500 slides and approximately 4000 artist and subject folders - representing over 5000 artists - along with a substantial library of books, exhibition catalogues, magazines and a small collection of posters and ephemera.
 The collection was assessed as a Collection of National Significance through the Heritage Collections Council, (now known as the Collections Council of Australia), in 2009.
 The conservation and collection management is undertaken by a voluntary Committee of Management, along with a team of regular volunteers who are artists, students, archivists, conservators, librarians and academics.
 The archive is available to curators, students, institutions and the general public, to conduct research, assisted by volunteers where needed.

 The Women's Art Register has been supported by the City of Yarra for over 40 years.
 This partnership provides affordable space rental and in-kind support, without which the archive may not have survived.
 The Women's Art Register's band of trained volunteers produces a range of regular workshops and public programming to support their members, engage with local communities, share the collection and advocate on behalf of Australian women artists.
 Articles and publications have been continually collected, collated and filed for access by the public, and new submissions of documentation from contemporary women artists and their exhibitions continue to be received.
 In 1978 the first catalogue of holdings within the Women’s Art Register was published.
 Regular updates were published until the most recent print publication was produced in 1999.
 The catalogue is now moving online.

 Publications

 The Women's Art Register published its first Women's Art Register Bulletin in April, 1988.
 The Bulletin initially kept the members informed of art events, news and analysis by peers.
 It now operates as a journal style art magazine, with regular Guest Editors and themed issues.
 Artist and committee member Pat Hillcoat's notable column A Look At Books informed members of international events, publications and issues pertinent to leading feminist art contexts, for many years.
 The Women's Art Register website was launched in 1995 and an online mapping project This Is WAR! was launched in 2021, exploring sites of women's art practice and sharing archival materials from the collection.

+In 2022 to support a program educating artists about estate planning, the Women's Art Register produced Leaving your legacy: A guide for Australian artists, written by Caroline Phillips.

+To recognise the 50 year anniversary of the Women's Art Register, Melbourne University Press released a scholarly anthology, Keeping things together: 50 years of the Women's Art Register.
+This was edited by Merren Ricketson, Anna Daly and Sahra Martin.